Here’s how to pronounce my name

 My forthcoming book project, Reconfigurations: Race, Representation, & Sexual Violence, makes interventions in the fields of rape crisis feminism and anti-rape activism, Black feminism, literary criticism, trauma studies, and gender studies.

 My interest in literary depictions of Black women’s sexuality and experiences with sexual trauma is also reflected in the research I’ve undertaken with Drs.
 Suzanne Edwards, Mary Foltz, and Maxine Montgomery’s NEH-funded digitization of Gloria Naylor’s personal archive.
-My chapter, “Trauma and Arousal in the Archive: Black Women’s Sexuality, Gloria Naylor, and Bailey’s Cafe,” is part of the forthcoming Critical Essays on Gloria Naylor Anthology (University of Mississippi Press).
+My chapter, “Trauma and Arousal in the Archive: Black Women’s Sexuality, Gloria Naylor, and Bailey’s Cafe,” is part of the forthcoming Gloria Naylor In the Archives anthology (University of Mississippi Press 2027).
 Check out some of my writing without a paywall: See “Being Toward Trauma: Theorizing Post-Violence Sexuality,” published in Rejoinder: An Online Journal Published by the Institute for Research on Women.
 In “Being,” I complicate linear conceptualizations of recovery from sexual trauma and explore some of the anxieties around time that emerge in discussions of sexual trauma: pre/post, before/after, or victim/survivor.

 Research Interests: